mozilla/zamboni/docs/api/topics/authentication.rst

     **Response**

     :status 204: successfully logged out.
-The previously shared token is now unauthenticated and sure be cleared from client storage.
+The previously shared token is now unauthenticated and should be cleared from client storage.

 OAuth